-The Proponent's shall submit a time-scaled critical path schedule prepared using "Microsoft Project 2000" or "Primavera SureTrak" software and shall depict the design and construction phase from project commencement to site remediation and demobilization in gantt chart and network diagram format.
+The Proponent's shall submit a time-scaled critical path schedule prepared using "Microsoft Project 2000", "Primavera", or other similar software package and shall depict the design and construction phase from project commencement to site remediation and demobilization in Gantt chart and network diagram format.
 The schedule shall also identify the critical path for both design and construction and shall include all of the major elements of design and construction, key milestones and the logical interdependencies between the tasks and milestones.